Pakistan confirm West Indies to tour in December

 |

-KARACHI, Pakistan (AFP) — Pakistan on Thursday confirmed the West Indies cricket team will tour the South Asian nation next month as international play resumes there following cancellations by New Zealand and England over safety and player welfare concerns.
+KARACHI, Pakistan (AFP) – Pakistan yesterday confirmed the West Indies cricket team will tour the South Asian nation next month as international play resumes there following cancellations by New Zealand and England over safety and player welfare concerns.

 A week later, England withdrew their men's and women's teams from Pakistan declaring the tour could affect the players' mental and physical health under COVID-19 restrictions.

-But the Pakistan Cricket Board (PCB) said Thursday the West Indies have agreed to tour for three one-day internationals and three Twenty20 matches.
+But the Pakistan Cricket Board (PCB) said Thursday the West Indies have agreed to tour for three One-Day Internationals (ODIs) and three Twenty20 matches.

 “PCB confirms West Indies will play three Twenty20 Internationals and as many Men's Cricket World Cup Super League matches at the National Stadium in Karachi from 13–22 December,” a release from the board said.